Trace Id is missing

 Cloud migration definition

-Cloud migration is the process of moving applications and data from one location, often a company's private, on-site ("on-premises") servers to a public cloud provider’s servers, but also between different clouds.
-The main cloud migration benefits include reducing IT costs and improving performance, but there are security, convenience, and other advantages, too.
+Cloud migration is the process of moving applications and data from one location—often a company's private, on-premises servers—to a public cloud provider’s servers, but it can also entail moving resources between different clouds.
+Cloud migration benefits include reducing IT costs and improving performance, security, and convenience.

 Types of cloud migration